 2020 Petition for Referendum on the Beef Promotion and Research Order

 On July 2, 2020, AMS received notification that a petition was initiated requesting a referendum on the termination of the Beef Promotion and Research Order.
-Petitioners will have from July 2, 2020, to July 2, 2021, to gather signatures which then must be submitted to AMS by August 1, 2021, for validation.
+Petitioners had from July 2, 2020, to July 2, 2021, to gather signatures.
+However, on August 3, 2021, the USDA granted a 60-day extension to gather signatures given the extenuating circumstance of the COVID-19 pandemic and associated challenges.
+The end of the collection period is October 3, 2021.
+The signatures must be submitted to AMS by November 3, 2021, for validation.
 The Beef Promotion and Research Act of 1985 requires a representative group comprising of 10 percent or more of the number of cattle producers to petition the Secretary of Agriculture for a referendum.
 The 2017 Census of Agriculture estimates that there were 882,692 farms with cattle and calves in the United States; therefore, 88,269 valid signatures are needed for the Secretary of Agriculture to determine whether a referendum would take place.

 Organic Assessment Exemption